Dsinghbailey/ens-rag/README.md

 ### Environment Variables

-Create a `.env` file in the project root with the following variables:
+Create a `.env` file in the app folder with the following variables:

 ```
 OPENAI_API_KEY=your_openai_key